mattbloem007/iboga.org/src/content/posts/2024-11-04-its-going-to-happen-with-or-without-us-thomas-kingsley-brown-makes-the-case-for-legal-ibogaine-treatment-clinics-in-the-united-states.md

 ---
 resources: []
 template: blog-post
-title: "\"It's going to happen with or without us.\"  TKBrown advocates for legal ibogaine clinics in US "
+title: "\"It's going to happen with or without us.\"  T. K. Brown advocates for legal ibogaine clinics in US "
 slug: /thomaskingsleybrowntedx
 date: 2024-11-04 16:16